MicrosoftLearning/mslearn-stream-analytics/Instructions/Labs/03-Stream-Power-BI.md

     INTO
         [powerbi-dataset]
     FROM
-        [orders] TIMESTAMP BY EventProcessedUtcTime
+        [orders] TIMESTAMP BY EventEnqueuedUtcTime
     GROUP BY ProductID, TumblingWindow(second, 5)
     HAVING COUNT(*) > 1
     ```

-    Observe that this query uses the **System.Timestamp** (based on the **EventProcessedUtcTime** field) to define the start and end of each 5 second *tumbling* (non-overlapping sequential) window in which the total quantity for each product ID is calculated.
+    Observe that this query uses the **System.Timestamp** (based on the **EventEnqueuedUtcTime** field) to define the start and end of each 5 second *tumbling* (non-overlapping sequential) window in which the total quantity for each product ID is calculated.

 3. Save the query.